Karaite Judaism: Tefillin

 Karaite Jews do not wear tefillin in any form.
 According to Karaites, the Biblical passages cited for this practice are metaphorical, and mean to "remember the Torah always and treasure it".
-This is because the commandment in scripture is "And these words, which I command thee this day, shall be upon thy heart"...
+This is because the commandment in scripture is "And these words, which I command thee this day, shall be upon thy heart" ...
 "And thou shalt bind them for a sign upon thy hand, and they shall be for forehead ornaments between thine eyes".
 (Deuteronomy 6:5,9) Since words cannot be on one's heart, or bound on one's hand, the entire passage is understood metaphorically.
 Furthermore, the same expressions ("And thou shalt bind them for a sign upon thy hand" as well as "and they shall be as frontal ornaments between thine eyes") are used in Exodus 13:9 in reference to the commandments of Ḥagh HaMaṣṣot, in Exodus 13:16 in reference to the ritual of redeeming the first born, in Deuteronomy 6:8 in reference to the ‘Aseret HaDevarim (the Ten Utterances, usually mistranslated as "the Ten Commandments"), and in Deuteronomy 11:18 in reference to all the words of the Torah, indicating that, from a Karaite perspective, they must be metaphorical in nature (because one could never ritually "write" and "bind" upon their hearts themselves).

+Marriage

+Marriage among Karaite Jews is not unlike that among Rabbanites.
+One notable difference being there is no restriction on polygyny within Karaite Judaism.
+This is increasingly rare in the modern day, however, and the ability of the husband to take other wives hinged, not only on his ability to equally fulfill his duties to them, but also the acceptance of the act by the primary wife.
+The primary wife is well within her rights to include an anti-polygamy clause in their betrothal contract.